abougouffa/minemacs/docs/FAQ.md

 This file assembles solutions to some of the known issues and answers some of the frequently asked questions about MinEmacs.

+## MinEmacs (with Evil) keybindings cheat sheet

+MinEmacs defines several keybindings, mainly using [**general.el**](https://github.com/noctuid/general.el).
+To see the full list of keybindings defined using general, you can type `SPC h g` or `M-x general-describe-keybindings`.

+This is usable only when you have `me-evil` enabled.

 ## Trump gets stuck when trying to open a file via SSH
 Sometimes, when trying to open a distant file via SSH on Tramp, it can get stuck.
 A common reason for this can be the prompt pattern on the distant